Neural Control and Coordination

 Sympathetic Nervous System: Activates the body's "fight or flight" response when the body is experiencing stress or under attack.

-Parasympathetic Nervous System: Manages "rest and digest" functions, that keep the body in a resting state and conserve energy.
+Parasympathetic Nervous System: Manages "rest and digest" functions, which keep the body in a resting state and conserve energy.

 Neuron: The Basic Building Block of the Nervous System

-Neurons, or nerve cells, are specialized to detect, receive, and transmit information.
-They vary in simple to complex forms across different organisms:
+Neurons, or nerve cells, are specialised to detect, receive, and transmit information.
+They vary from simple to complex forms across different organisms:

 Unipolar Neurons: One axon with no dendrites; generally found at earlier embryonic stages.